 People choose Broadcasters usually because the Broadcaster is the brand, and you get the opportunity to produce content for the company you choose to work for.
 Within the Promo Producing team, you also get exposed to basic editing requirements which is usually highly desirable, especially for Producers who want to be creative.

-My advice would be to learn as much you can in all the different areas as soon as you start, so you can start to plan out how and where you’d like to progress.
+Our advice would be to learn as much you can in all the different areas as soon as you start, so you can start to plan out how and where you’d like to progress.
 If you are working in an Advertising Agency and you soon realise you’d prefer to work in Long form, don’t wait till you become a TVC Producer before you start looking for a new role in long form.
 Unfortunately there is no easy route to go from short form to long form as a producer.
 Also, don’t work for a company for the sake of it.
-I have heard of many cases where people work for companies because they think the company name will look great on their CV, but actually they get stuck in a role for years and years because there’s no progression.
-I’ve also seen producers start as runners for big well known post houses, progress to bookings, then move to a different company where they knew they would have a better opportunity to become a Producer.
-They then move back to the big well known post house as a Producer, over taking many of the colleagues they started with when they were runners!
+We’ve heard of many cases where people work for companies because they think the company name will look great on their CV, but actually they get stuck in a role for years and years because there’s no progression.
+We’ve also seen producers start as runners for big well known post houses, progress to bookings, then move to a different company where they knew they would have a better opportunity to become a Producer.
+They then move back to the big well known post house as a Producer, overtaking many of the colleagues they started with when they were runners!